Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 19 – as of September 2025Alibaba, AWS, Azure, Google Cloud (GCP), IBM Cloud, Oracle Cloud.
+Direct Cloud On-RampsOver 19 — as of September 2025Alibaba Cloud, AWS, Google Cloud (GCP), IBM Cloud, Microsoft Azure, Oracle Cloud.

-Tax IncentivesYesGovernment subsidies support the decentralization of data centers to new regional locations.
+Tax IncentivesYesGovernment subsidies available to encourage decentralization of data centers.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 70 unique network providers active in the market as of September 2025, Japan offers extensive choice.
-Carrier-neutral facilities in Tokyo and Osaka provide access to this rich ecosystem, allowing businesses to optimize for cost, performance, and redundancy.
+Carrier Density & Carrier Neutrality: With over 70 unique network providers available as of September 2025, Japan offers a competitive and diverse marketplace.
+Carrier-neutral facilities in Tokyo and Osaka provide extensive options for creating resilient, multi-homed network architectures.

-Direct Cloud On-Ramps The country features 19 dedicated cloud on-ramps providing direct, private access to 12 distinct cloud regions as of September 2025.
-This enables secure, high-throughput hybrid cloud architectures with major providers, including:
+Direct Cloud On-Ramps: The market features over 19 dedicated cloud on-ramps providing direct, private access to 12 distinct cloud regions as of September 2025.
+Major hyperscalers with a physical presence include Alibaba Cloud, AWS, Google Cloud (GCP), IBM Cloud, Microsoft Azure, and Oracle Cloud.

 Power Analysis

-Power Grid Reliability The national power grid is exceptionally reliable, particularly in the major metropolitan areas of Tokyo and Osaka where most data centers are located.
-The infrastructure is well-engineered with significant redundancy and support from multiple substations to ensure consistent power delivery for critical operations.
+Power Grid Reliability: Japan's power grid is exceptionally reliable, particularly in the major data center hubs of Tokyo and Osaka.
+The infrastructure is well-engineered, with significant redundancy and multi-substation support common for colocation facilities, ensuring high levels of uptime.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers The Japanese government offers a subsidy program to encourage the development of data centers in regional areas outside of the Tokyo concentration zone.
-This initiative helps lower capital expenditures for new builds and promotes geographic diversity for disaster recovery purposes.
+Tax Advantage For Data Centers: Japan offers a government subsidy program to promote the construction of data centers in regional locations away from the main hubs.
+These incentives help offset initial capital expenditures and encourage greater geographic diversity for digital infrastructure.

 Natural Disaster Risk